Solomon Mutswairo: Literary contributions

 Feso, originally published in Zezuru in 1957 when Zimbabwe was still the colony of Southern Rhodesia, is a narrative with subtle political implications set several hundreds years ago, before colonization.
 Beyond the use of the Shona language itself, the novel incorporates a number of features of traditional Zezuru oral culture, including song and storytelling techniques.
 Despite Mutswairo's association with the small intellectual elite in the country, Feso was widely read, and even taught in schools, until it was banned by the Rhodesian government in the mid-1960s.

 Mutswairo began studying in the United States in the early 1960s, originally through a Fulbright grant.
 He ultimately received his Ph.D. from Howard University in 1978, with a doctoral dissertation titled Oral Literature in Zimbabwe: An Analytico-Interpretive Approach.
 Though his research in Zimbabwean oral culture has been useful for both African and Western scholars, he has been considered something of a revisionist historian in his own country.
-He provoked some controversy by arguing, in a series of televised debates, that the Shona people should be referred to instead as "Mbire."
+He provoked some controversy by arguing, in a series of televised debates, that the Shona people should be referred to instead as "Mbire".

 Later in life, Mutswairo wrote both poetry and prose in English.
 His two explicitly political historical novels, about 19th-century pro-independence figure Kadungure Mapondera and Chaminuka, a sage from Zimbabwean folklore, were both written in English, and his English poetry is in a similar vein.
-In "The Picture of Nahanda and Kagubi", he laments the fate of Nehanda Nyakasikana, a woman who was executed after inspiring a fight for independence in the 19th century:
+In "The Picture of Nahanda and Kagubi", Mutswairo laments the fate of Nehanda Nyakasikana, a woman who was executed after inspiring a fight for independence in the 19th century: